ESG – Environmental, Social & Governance

 Corporate Sustainability Reporting Directive, CSRD

-- Through CSRD, companies' sustainability communication moves from telling about how they work on sustainability and what effect this work has had, to actually being able to measure the results of their sustainability work in a standardized way.
+• Through CSRD, companies' sustainability communication moves from talking about how they work on sustainability and what effect this work has had, to actually being able to measure the results of their sustainability work in a standardized way.

 Which companies are covered by CSRD and when?

-When the directive is fully implemented (financial year 2028 according to the current timetable), more than 50,000 companies within the EU will be covered by CSRD, of which approximately 4,100 are Swedish companies.
+When the directive is fully implemented (financial year 2026), more than 50,000 companies in the EU will be covered by the CSRD, of which approximately 4,100 are Swedish companies.
+Different companies meet at different times:

 LCA (Life Cycle Assessment).

-- Life-cycle assessment (LCA) is a method for obtaining a comprehensive picture of the total environmental impact of a product during its life cycle, from raw material extraction, through manufacturing processes and use to waste management, including all transport and all energy consumption in between.
+• Life-cycle assessment (LCA) is a method for achieving a holistic picture of the total environmental impact of a product's life cycle, from raw material extraction, through manufacturing processes and use to waste management, including all transport and all energy consumption in between.

 The ISO 14040 series includes: